How to Beebomb

 I tend to say 'cleared soil' as wildflowers are slow growers compared to grasses and perennial weeds.
 This means that they can be out-competed at the critical early stages.

-In terms of coverage, one pack of Beebombs, covers 21 square foot or 2 square meters.
+In terms of coverage, one pack of Beebombs, covers 21 square foot or 2 square metres.

 Bee Bombs can be scattered throughout the year, the clay protects them until they are ready to germinate.
 There are diverse opinions on this around the world and many say spring and autumn are particularly good times to start them growing.
 From experience, it doesn't seem to make a lot of difference in the long run, although I am still testing.